 What is iteration planning?

-- a short description of iteration goals,
+- a brief description of the iteration goals,

-Iteration Planning in 5 steps
+Iteration Planning in 5 easy steps

 Step 1 – Set iteration goals